 Trump and a whole lot of other men still embrace this nearly universal 20th century point of view.
 It lasted until medicine and safer sex decreased the cases of gonorrhea and syphilis at the end of the century.

 Our history is important, and we need to own it.
-We also need to stop seeing our president as an uncommon man.
+We also need to stop seeing our former president as an uncommon man.
 The fact is, he is a very common man —in most all meanings of the word.
 That’s what makes him so dangerous.